Mcimob/Notrix-Web/README.md

 ## Building for Production

 To deploy this application, you can simply use the provided `docker-compose.yml` file.
-Make sure to add
+Make sure to add a `.env` file in the top directory with your environment variables or replace the placeholders inside the compose file.

+## Initializing the database
+Once your database and the application are running, the application will automatically create all required tables, relations and constraints.
+To actually get data into the database, you can copy the data from csv files using the commands inside `sql/import.sql`.
+To connect to the databse in the first place, you can use `psql -U postgres -d kaggle-vis --password`.
+If you're running the database inside a docker container, prepend `docker exec -ti <container-name>` to the command.
+In that case also make sure to pass the generated data files into the container using volumes.
+All the data can be generated from `meta-kaggle` and `meta-kaggle-code` using the scripts in the `python` directory.